Back Row (L-R):

 Cindy Massey, one of Cary’s earliest “Yankee transplants,” managed to turn her toddler virtuosity at the Fisher-Price Xylophone and subsequent love of music into the ringing adventure of a lifetime in 1990 – as a charter member of The Raleigh Ringers!
 In the past, when she wasn’t working at a quilt shop, ringing, sewing, or shopping, Cindy claimed to enjoy helping husband Phil care for the pecan trees and beehives on their Nuts for Nuts farm.
 Forget that.
-Now she’s providing loving care for her 2017 Mother’s Day gift (grandson Hudson!) while eagerly anticipating the arrival of Hudson's sister this July (and is determined to find time to sew!)
+Now she’s providing daily loving care for her two beautiful grandchildren: Hudson and Amelia.
+Well, that, and processing pecans.
+Lots of pecans.

-Kristin Murphy, a native of Virginia Beach, recently relocated to North Carolina to continue her fifth year with The Raleigh Ringers.
+Kristin Murphy, a native of Virginia Beach, relocated to North Carolina to continue ringing with The Raleigh Ringers.
 Kristin started ringing as a child with Virginia Beach UMC and continued ringing through college and pharmacy school with Williamsburg United Methodist Church, Virginia Handbell Consort, James River Ringers, and Virginia Bronze.
-When she is not ringing, Kristin works as the Medication Safety Officer for UNC Hospitals.
-She, her two daughters, Elizabeth (age 6) and Meredith (age 3), and fiancée (and fellow ringer) Allison enjoy food truck rallies, Starbucks runs, and burning all those calories at the local trampoline park.
-Kristin is the secretary for The Raleigh Ringers.
+When she is not ringing, Kristin works as a pharmacist who leads the medication safety team for Novant Health.
+She and her wife (and fellow ringer) Allison can often be found at Starbucks, a local craft brewery, or chatting it up with daughters Elizabeth (age 10) and Meredith (age 7) over Skype to hear all about their adventures in Dublin, Ireland.

-Sarah Sheffield is excited to be in her third year with The Raleigh Ringers!
-Sarah's love of handbells began in 1994 when she was recruited to play in her church's choir and now takes every chance she can to ring.
-Like ringing with Queen City Ringers, Distinctly Bronze East, and anyone who needs a sub.
-Outside of ringing (there's a life outside of bells?), Sarah likes to read, cross stitch, read, go to the movies, and read.
-Sarah has a music education degree (French Horn), though works for an insurance agency during the day.
+Sarah Sheffield is excited to be in her seventh year with the group!
+Sarah's love of handbells began in 1994 when she was recruited to play in her church's choir.
+Now she is around bells every chance she can – like ringing with Queen City Ringers, Distinctly Bronze East, subbing in other choirs, solo ringing, and directing.
+Sarah is involved with HMA Area 3 and is the Coordinator of Events.
+Outside of ringing (there's a life outside of bells?), Sarah likes to read, cross stitch, go to the movies, and play in her church's flute choir.
+Sarah has a music education degree (French horn), though works for an insurance agency.
 She and her husband Milton (who also rings) live in Charlotte.